Official websites use .mil

 Taking a ride around MCAS Iwakuni - Local Japanese residents and Marine Corps Air Station (MCAS) Iwakuni residents pose for a group photo during a base visit at MCAS Iwakuni, Japan, Feb.
 11, 2020.
 The visit offered Japanese residents a deeper understanding of the Air Station’s activities, daily life and American culture by visiting facilities such as the Iwakuni Middle School, Commissary and family housing finishing with lunch at the food court.
 (U.S. Marine Corps photo by Cpl.
 J’vonnta Taylor)

 Photo by Lance Cpl.
-Triton Lai - Students from Iwakuni Middle School walk through a tunnel of arms during a cultural exchange event at Kawashimo Junior High School, Iwakuni City, Japan, Feb.
+Triton Lai - A student from Iwakuni Middle School poses for a photo during a cultural exchange event at Kawashimo Junior High School, Iwakuni City, Japan, Feb.
 11, 2020.
 This annual event allows middle school students from two different cultures to interact with each other.The exchange provided an opportunity for children from the air station to have a friendly competition with local Japanese students.
 (U.S. Marine Corps photo by Lance Cpl.
 Triton Lai)